Are There Heavy Metals in Your Salt? Safest Options for Clean Eating

 When shopping for salt, consider the following tips.

-Look for brands that disclose from which geographic regions their salt is sourced from and how the salt is extracted, processed, and any testing processes.
+Look for brands that disclose from which geographic regions their salt is sourced from, and how the salt is extracted, processed, and any testing processes and results.
 This should be available on the product's website.

 Opt for products tested for heavy metals by independent labs or certifications.
-The information may be even more valuable if the testing was not pursued by the manufacturer but by an independent party.
+The information is even more meaningful if the testing was not pursued by the manufacturer but by an independent party.

 Third-party testing is one of the best ways to ensure that the salt you’re consuming is free from harmful contaminants, including heavy metals and microplastics.
 Reputable brands often publish test results or provide certifications that verify their products meet strict safety standards.